zirrostig/vim-smart-swap/README.md

 SmartSwap
 =========

-Handles vim swap files in a intelligent way
+Handles vim swap files in an intelligent way

 This plugin will delete a detected swapfile if the swapfile is older than the file being opened or if the swapfile is identical to the file being opened.